Sewadius/currency_converter_api/README.md

 - well-formatted currencies output
 - print info about command "info" for currencies
 - handle with Internet connection exceptions
+- get info from user about the first currency

 Want to do:
 - last values saving to file .json from last Internet data
 - get currencies from file there is no connection to Internet
-- conversion in one line as "USD 11.15 RUB"
+- conversion in one line as "usd rub 11,15"